Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Staggered Adoption

+Compared to \eqref{eq:pr_problem} this estimator has two differences: for each period $t$ we have different samples and use different functions for balancing $\phi^{(t)}(X_i) = \left(\phi_{1}^{(t)}(X_i), \dots, \phi_{p^{(t)}}^{(t)}(X_i)\right)$.
+Both of these changes are natural: the sample size $n_t$ diminishes over time, whereas the amount of the pre-treatment information increases.

-For every $t\ge 0$, let $X_t$ be all the variables observed before period $t$ and let $Y_{t}$ be the outcome of interest in period $t$.
-Our following assumption provides an interpretation of these variables through the lens of an underlying causal model. \begin{assumption} \textsc{(Dynamic potential outcomes)}\\ For every $t\ge 0$ there exist potential outcomes $X_t(0), Y_t(1), Y_t(0)$ such that $X_t$ and $Y_t$ satisfy
+Next, we formalize the causal model behind a relevant part of the observed data. \begin{assumption} \textsc{(Dynamic potential outcomes)}\\ For every $t$ there exist potential outcomes $X_{i,t}(0), Y_{i,t}(1), Y_{i,t}(0)$ such that $X_{i,t}$ and $Y_{i,t}$ satisfy

-\end{assumption} The first part of this assumption specifies that the available information prior to period $t$ that we observe for units that were not treated in period $t-1$ corresponds to the baseline potential outcomes.
+\end{assumption} The first part of this assumption specifies that the available information prior to period $t$ that we observe for units not treated in period $t-1$ corresponds to the baseline potential outcomes.
 This restriction generalizes the no-anticipation part of Assumption \ref{as:pot_outcomes}.
-Importantly, it does not restrict the behavior of $X_t$ in other situations.
-In some applications, we observe $X_t$ only for not-yet-treated units, e.g., grades only for students who remain at school.

-The second part of the assumption relates the observed outcomes to the underlying potential ones for untreated units in period $t-1$.
+Importantly, it does not restrict the behavior of $X_{i,t}$ in any other situation.
+The second part of the assumption relates the observed outcomes $Y_{i,t}$ to the underlying potential ones but only for units with $W_{i,t-1} = 0$.
 For those units, we interpret the observed outcomes in the same way as before.
 Since units can be treated in later periods, this restriction also incorporates the no-anticipation assumption.
-Assumption \ref{as:dyn_pot_out} does not specify a relationship between the observed and potential outcomes for units treated in previous periods.
-We do this to emphasize that we only focus on contemporaneous effects.
-The extension to a full dynamic model is conceptually straightforward, but as discussed at the end of this section, it would require a different estimation procedure.
+Assumption \ref{as:dyn_pot_out} does not specify a relationship between the observed and potential outcomes for units treated in earlier periods.
+The extension to a full dynamic model is conceptually straightforward but is irrelevant given our focus on contemporaneous effects.

-To complete the model, we need to specify the relationship between the treatment status in period $t$ and the potential outcomes.
-We do this with the following assumption. \begin{assumption} \textsc{(Dynamic selection)}\\ For some unobserved random element $\eta$ and very $t\ge 0$ we have: